wp-papi/wp-papi.github.io/src/docs/papi-directory.md

 type: docs
 ---

-Papi does require a directory in your theme, plugin or somewhere in your WordPress site where your page types exists.
+Papi does require a directory in your theme, plugin or somewhere in your WordPress site where your types exists.
 You can add multiplied directories.

 ```php
 <?php